-$$\frac{\stackrel{\Xi_1}{\vdash B}}{\stackrel{\vdash B}{\vdash C, B} wR} \frac{\stackrel{\Xi_2}{\vdash B}}{\stackrel{\vdash B}{\leftarrow H} cR} wL$$
+$$\frac{\Xi_1}{\vdash C, B} \frac{\Xi_2}{wR} \frac{\vdash B}{C \vdash B} wL$$

+$$\frac{\vdash B, B}{\vdash B} cR$$

-Cut-elimination here can yield either $\Xi_1$ or $\Xi_2$ : thus, nondeterminism arising from weakening can lead to completely different proofs of B. This kind of example does not occur in the intuitionistic (single-sided) version of the sequent calculus.
+Cut-elimination here can yield either Ξ_1 or Ξ_2 : thus, nondeterminism arising from weakening can lead to completely different proofs of B. This kind of example does not occur in the intuitionistic (single-sided) version of the sequent calculus.

 These problems with cut-elimination and the structural rules were noted in Danos et al. (1997) and by Lafont in (Girard et al. 1989).
-Lafont concludes that in order to avoid this problem with cut-elimination, one could chose from among two solutions: either make the sequent calculus asymmetric (leading to intuitionistic logic where the structural rules are not available on the right) or forbid all structural rules (leading to linear logic where structural rules are not available on the left and right).
+Lafont concludes that in order to avoid this problem with cut-elimination, one can chose from among two solutions: either make the sequent calculus asymmetric (leading to intuitionistic logic where the structural rules are not available on the right) or forbid all structural rules (leading to linear logic where structural rules are not available on the left and right).
 It is possible, however, to remain in classical logic by employing a third solution that uses both polarization and focused proof systems.
-Such an approach was proposed by Girard (1991) in his LC proof system and by Danos et al. (1997) in their LK $\eta$ proof system.
+Such an approach was proposed by Girard (1991) in his LC proof system and by Danos et al. (1997) in their LK^{η} proof system.
 In this paper, we present the LKF proof system, which is also based on the notions of polarization and focusing.
-As we shall see, the problems with the nondeterminism in cut-elimination caused by the use of structural rules in classical logic disappears in LKF for two reasons.
+As we shall see, the problems with the nondeterminism in cut-elimination caused by the use of structural rules in classical logic disappear in LKF for two reasons.
 First, weakening will be allowed only in the initial rules of LKF where it cannot cause problems with cut-elimination.
-Second, a cut takes place between a positive and a negative formula (the cut-formula and its De Morgan dual) and, in LKF, contraction is only applied to positive formulas.
+Second, a cut takes place between two polarized formulas of opposite polarity and, in LKF, contraction is only applied to positive formulas.